imagej/imagej.github.io/_pages/techniques/segmentation.md

 ## Creating Masks

-{% include img src="/media/techniques/eroded-tree.png" width="300" caption="Over-saturated mask is eroded around the center tree ring" %}
+{% include img src="eroded-tree" width="300" caption="Over-saturated mask is eroded around the center tree ring" %}

 -   Select {% include bc path='Edit | Selection | Create Mask'%}
 -   Based on the image and set threshold, some portions of the image may be over/under saturated